The UFT and the Fight to Desegregate NYC Schools

 As calls for the desegregation of NYC schools grow louder, members of MORE and allied groups are coming together to stay informed and learn more.
 Join us as we look closely at the current state of segregation, hear from activists, and delve into the roots of this issue.
 If you are curious about how to join the integration movement as an educator, this study group is for you!

-February Meeting – The Fight Against School Segregation
+March Meeting – The Fight Against School Segregation -POSTPONED!-

 - The System that Segregated NYC Schools by Ronnie Almonte